 It's wonderful to live in such a caring community.
 Nearly everyone we chat to concedes that they are living in paradise and the longer they live here, the more they appreciate it.
 When I meet people who have been here for years already, I love to hear how much they still enjoy living here.
 I feel exactly the same.
 The longer I’m here, the more I love Sedgefield.

 Sedgefield village has pretty much all the regular shops and facilities people need in the normal course of their daily life.
 Sadly there are no longer walk in banks but ATMs are available.
-We now have two supermarkets chain stores, Pick'n Pay, and more recently, Spar, a chemist, a post office, several liquor stores, a greengrocer, hairdressers, hardware shops, restaurants, coffee shops and take-aways, clothing shops, health shops, gyms, doctors and dentists, veterinary services, a police station, security services, estate agents, a travel agent, stationers, computer services, a 2nd hand bookshop and furniture shop, nurseries and garden services, and a retirement home.
+We now have two supermarkets chain stores, Pick'n Pay, and more recently, Spar, a chemist, a post office, several liquor stores, a greengrocer, hairdressers, hardware shops, restaurants, coffee shops and take-aways, clothing shops, health shops, gyms, doctors and dentists, veterinary services, a police station, security services, estate agents, a travel agent, stationers, computer services, a 2nd hand bookshop and furniture shop, nurseries and garden services, and two retirement homes.

 There are garages and car hire services.
 There’s a bowling club, tennis courts, a mashie golf course, a library.
 There’s two primary schools, but children have to travel to either George or Knysna to attend High School - not far – half an hour either way!

 Small town shopping also offers some unconventional surprises.
 For example you can buy stone ground flour and honey from Robertson's Butchery.
 On Fridays he sells a decent cooked portion of a meal like Chicken Biryani for a reasonable price.
 Marmalade, preserves and honey are sold at the laundry on the Main Road, homemade cakes, savoury tarts and biscuits at the hardware store, Build It.
 PnP also has a postbin for a courier service suplying the envelope and forms at their main counter in the store.

 Courier deliveries can be sent to the local pharmacy for you to collect there if you won’t be home on the day and the tobacconist in the little mobile van on the Main Street opposite the Total Garage sells pockets of oranges and potatoes.